 What a great morning!
 Every scene is beautifully crafted.
-I loved the way how the film sped up and slowed down at some certain key moments.
-Why Kattappa killed Baahubali is just a reason for visiting the battle place of Baahubali and Devasena!
-This in no way ruins the film!
+I loved how the film sped up and slowed down at certain key moments.
+The reason why Kattappa killed Baahubali is just a pretext for visiting the battle place of Baahubali and Devasena!
+This in no way ruins the film.
 This is a movie that gets your adrenaline going.
-Sometimes I had to hold myself back not to scream out loud “wow”!
-The images are consistently breath-taking.
+Sometimes I had to hold myself back from screaming out loud “wow”!
+The images are consistently breathtaking.
 It’s a masterpiece of visual effects, color, sounds, and soundtracks.
 It will be regarded as another milestone in the history of Indian cinema.

 Believe the hype; Rajamouli has delivered a film that will undoubtedly stand the test of time.
 S.S.
-Rajamouli’s filmography is far from a list of box office hits, it is a list of blockbusters and mega films; SS Rajamouli is responsible for some of the most successful technologically advanced cinema India has ever seen.
+Rajamouli’s filmography doesn’t merely comprise a list of box office hits; it stands as a compilation of blockbusters and mega films.
+SS Rajamouli has played a pivotal role in bringing forth some of the most successful technologically advanced cinema India has ever seen.
 From ‘Magadheera’ (2009) to ‘Eega’ (2012), from ‘Baahubali’ (2015), he has always strived for more than the average Indian mass-movie-director, and his latest, ‘Baahubali – The Conclusion’, follows that same path.
 The film is designed with heavenly landscape, massive buildings, picturesque clouds, stunningly beautiful waterfalls and jaw-dropping mountains.
 Rajamouli knows how to properly use the massive budget.
 Baahubali – The Conclusion’ is an ultra-brilliant package of film-making mixed with Indian masala.
 It’s utterly gorgeous.

 Cinephile.
 Learning the art of filmmaking.
 Script Writer of Amutha (Tamil) and Pattaapakal (Malayalam).
 Filmmaker.